GTM Meta Skill

 - [heyreach playbook](provider-playbooks/heyreach.md)

-Summary: Resolve campaign IDs first, then batch inserts and confirm campaign stats after writes.
+Summary: Campaigns must be pre-created in HeyReach UI; resolve campaign IDs first, then batch inserts and confirm stats after writes.

 Last reviewed: 2026-02-11